GCweigenberg/GCweigenberg.github.io/sample_page.md

 **Project description:**The purpose of this project was to tell a story using data visualizations.
 My team chose to look at the World Happiness Report and visualize the rankings on a map over a 5 year period (2015-2019).
-Additionally, my team wanted to see the metadata for each country to see what factors are leading to their happiness or lack thereof.
+Additionally, my team wanted to uncover the nitty-gritty metadata determining whether a country was happy or awaiting happiness.

 ### Our World Happiness Dashboard is able to filter and change based on the following input:
 - GDP Per Capita